Never Miss a Beat - Get Updates Direct to Your Inbox

 Now that you’ve established a revenue number for your business, it’s time to calculate the multiple.

-Calculating The Revenue Multiple For Your SaaS
+Calculating The Revenue Multiple For Your SaaS Business

 Revenue multiples require a multi-step process.
 It accounts for company-specific, industry-specific, and overall market/macroeconomic sentiment.